Top 10 questions

 I keep images in my digital archive backed up on multiple drives offline and online as long as I can maintain this system, which is not forever but hopefully for decades.

 If your wedding is going to take place far from Edinburgh, I may require accommodation for the evening before the wedding to make sure I don't get held up by the traffic on my way to the wedding on the day.

 Regardless of the location, travel expenses only apply when the cost is over £50.
 Prices are quoted on an individual basis.
 With weddings, travel and accommodation cost can be kept to the minimum as tickets and hotels can be booked many months before the actual date.

 During the editing process, I naturally create a set of photographs that I think would make a good album.
 If you wish to have a book or album, I can show the preview of this design to you conveniently online.
 If you like it, we can go ahead with the order, or you can suggest changes if you have favourite photographs that you wish to be included.

 I design all my albums myself to ensure that they accurately reflect each wedding I photograph.
 I use only the best companies; which produce quality wedding albums to complement my photographs.
 All printing is done by professional labs.

 This depends on the album and options you choose.
 The main factors are the size of the album and the number of its pages.
-In my experience, an album can comfortably and elegantly contain about 2-3 times more photographs than its pages.
+In my experience, an album can comfortably and elegantly contain about 2-3 times the number of its pages.
 This gives the images authority, space to breath and lets them speak for themselves.